What is your profession & title?

 During the summertime, my daughter and I rush home after work, eat a quick supper, then go for an evening swim at one of the many nearby beaches, take in a ceilidh, or catch up with family or friends visiting from away.
 We collapse into bed later than we should, but there are so many fun things to do and people to see, and we are determined to make the most of every single minute of summer!

-On weekends, we can be found at the Charlottetown Farmer’s Market on Saturdays, and we never miss a Sunday Brunch at the Tracadie Community Center in July and August (our local Lions’ Club feeds us well).
+On weekends, we can be found at the Charlottetown Farmer’s Market on Saturdays, and adventuring all over PEI the rest of the time.

 What is your favourite thing about life in PEI?